 - Magicsheets vs. Lean Sheets vs. Studicata vs. JD Advising vs. SmartBarPrep vs.…?
 People have passed using all.
 Try using the samples, and pick what you like (but get Magicsheets and Approsheets while you’re here since I think they’re the best value and least risky).

 - Barbri vs. Themis vs. Kaplan vs.…?
 Well, actually don’t get Kaplan.
-Pick Barbri or Themis and know how to use it properly.
+If you’re looking for a big box program, just pick Barbri or Themis, and more importantly, know how to use it properly.

 It’s not about the tool but the wielder of the tool.
 The tool itself won’t help unless the wielder uses it effectively.
 Also, the tools are not going anywhere.
 You can evaluate your needs, and THEN choose as you go.